nurfarazi/adobe-stock-images-csv-generator/README.md

    ```
 3. The generated CSV file will be saved in the `output` folder.

+## Ollama Setup

+To use the image analysis feature, you need to set up the Ollama API and ensure the vision model is available.

+1. **Install Ollama API**: Follow the instructions on the [Ollama API documentation](https://ollama.com/docs) to install and set up the API on your local machine.

+2. **Start the Ollama API**: Ensure the Ollama API is running on `http://localhost:11434`.

+3. **Load the Vision Model**: The script uses the `llama3.2-vision:11b` model.
+Make sure this model is available and loaded in your Ollama API setup.

+4. **Check Available Models**: You can check the available models by making a GET request to `http://localhost:11434/api/tags`.
+The script includes a check for available models before analyzing the image.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.